 The Department of English reaffirms its commitment to the differential grading scale as defined in the official SJSU Catalog ("The Grading System").
-Grades issued represent a full range of student performance: A=excellent; B=above average; C=average; NC=no credit.
+Grades issued represent a full range of student performance: A=excellent; B=above average; C=average; D=below average; F=failure.

-- The "A" assignment is organized, well developed, and exemplifies the 7 C's of communication.
+- The "A" assignment is organized, well developed, and exemplifies the 7 Cs of communication.
 It demonstrates a clear understanding of the topic and fulfillment of the assignment.
-Content is fully developed with interesting details, lively vocabulary, syntactic complexity, and graceful transitions.
-Assignment appeals to the reader, looks professionally produced, and is virtually free of mechanical errors. - The "B" assignment develops ideas and supports them with vivid, specific examples, but it may lack the sentence variety, graceful transitional phrases, or technically astute content characteristic of an "A" assignment.
+Content is fully developed with interesting details, lively vocabulary, syntactic complexity, graceful transitions, and a clear take-home or core message.
+Assignment appeals to the reader, looks professionally produced, and is virtually free of mechanical errors. - The "B" assignment develops ideas and supports them with vivid, specific examples, but it may lack the sentence variety, graceful transitional phrases, a clear take-home message, or technically astute content characteristic of an "A" assignment.
 The "B" assignment may contain minor grammatical or mechanical flaws; however, it demonstrates overall business communication competence. - The "C" assignment is logically organized, but usually general, bland, and unpolished.
 The content need controlling ideas and specific examples.
 The vocabulary and syntactical complexity is less mature, making the assignment less effective.
-The assignment may contain a distracting number of mechanical and grammatical flaws. - The "NC" assignment is poorly organized and generally unclear.
-It has inappropriate or inadequate examples, is noticeably superficial and simplistic, and/or it contains serious mechanical and grammatical problems.
+The assignment may contain a distracting number of mechanical and grammatical flaws. - The "D" assignment is poorly organized, developed, and executed.
+It is generally unclear and has inappropriate or inadequate examples, is noticeably superficial and simplistic, and/or it contains serious mechanical and grammatical problems. - The "F" assignment is similar to the "D," but is more consistent in mechanical errors and less logical.
 The assignment is generally unclear and shows little real effort.

 Exam Make-up Policy: Make-ups will be dealt with on a case-by-case basis.
-Final exam make-up is offered only on December 18.
+Final exam makeup is offered only once--the date will be posted in C-lab when announced by the English dept.